Once proper knowledge is gained, any penny stock scam is no longer a risk; rather, each such scam is an opportunity!

 2. Once share prices are as low as they will get, the stock bashers not only buy back the shares they shorted but may also buy hefty positions in a good solid stock and wait for the share values to recover from their artificially low prices.
-The stock basher helps the shares recover by spinning off positive marketing news - the pump.
+The stock basher helps the shares recover by spinning off positive marketing news - the pump after the dump.

 The Extraordinary Investor benefits from the Dump and Pump penny stock scam in the following ways:

 • will already be following exceptional stocks on a penny stock list for potential investments and be ready when such dumping of shares takes place as opportune times to invest.

 • if already invested in a stock targeted to be a victim of a dump and pump, the Extraordinary Investor will already be informed of, and alert to, this type of penny stock scam by keeping himself up-to-date on media.
 He will sell (take profits) at the first sign of the professional dump and pump promotion on a speculative stock.